Go Back Up

 TMS is considered effective, especially for individuals who have not found relief through other treatments, though response and remission rates can differ from one person to another.
 Ongoing research continues to refine TMS protocols and explore its applications for other mental health and neurological conditions.

-transcranial magnetic stimulation at Elument
+TMS at Elument

 - our process -